-The Japan-ASEAN Integration Fund (JAIF) was officially established in March 2006, based on a pledge made by then Japanese Prime Minister H.E.
-Junichiro Koizumi at the 9th ASEAN-Japan Summit held in December 2005 in Kuala Lumpur, Malaysia.
+The Japan-ASEAN Integration Fund (JAIF) was officially established in March 2006, based on the pledge from then Japanese Prime Minister H.E.
+Mr. Junichiro Koizumi at the Ninth ASEAN-Japan Summit held in December 2005 in Kuala Lumpur, Malaysia.

 JAIF aims at supporting integration efforts to create the ASEAN Community by facilitating the implementation of the ASEAN 2025: Forging Ahead Together, which consists of the blueprints for the ASEAN Political Security Community (APSC), ASEAN Economic Community (AEC), and ASEAN Socio-Cultural Community (ASCC), as well as the Initiative for ASEAN Integration (IAI) Work Plan III and the Master Plan on ASEAN Connectivity (MPAC) 2025.
 JAIF also aims at promoting greater cooperation between ASEAN and Japan.

-Since its establishment, additional funding support has been pledged to JAIF.
-As of October 2017, contributions totalled more than 650 million USD.
-JAIF has contributed to strengthening Japan-ASEAN relations by undertaking various projects in the areas of disaster management, counterterrorism, economic integration, youth exchanges, Japanese language training, among others.
+Since its first financial contribution, several additional funding supports have been pledged to the original JAIF, and as of 31 May 2018, the total contribution amounts to more than USD 660,000,000.
+JAIF has contributed not only to advancing ASEAN integration but also to strengthening ASEAN-Japan relations by implementing various projects in the areas of disaster management, counter terrorism, maritime cooperation, economic integration, small and medium-sized enterprises development, youth exchanges, Japanese language training, and others.

-The Advanced Personnel Training Program for Vessel Traffic Service is supported by the Japan-ASEAN Integration Fund (JAIF).
+The project is supported by the Japan-ASEAN Integration Fund (JAIF).

-The ACHDA project is being implemented by the ASEAN Secretariat with support from the Japan-ASEAN Integration Fund (JAIF).
+The project is supported by the Japan-ASEAN Integration Fund (JAIF).